eager-dev/eagerx_interbotix/README.rst

 Dependencies (reality only)
 ===========================

-We require ROS and the interbotix ros package to control the interbotix manipulators in the real world.
+We require ROS, the interbotix ros package and the `copilot <https://github.com/bheijden/interbotix_copilot>`_ to control the interbotix manipulators in the real world.

 If you do not have rosdep already installed (check if your shell recognizes the command ``rosdep -help``), run the code below.
 If you use the melodic distribution, use ``python-rosdep`` instead.